-- 25. The geographical extent project boundary shall include the relevant WECM stream(s), equipment and energy distribution system in the following facilities: - (a) The "project WEG facility"; - (b) The "recipient facility(ies)", which may be the same as the "project WEG facility". - 26.
-The spatial extent of the grid is as defined in the "Tool to calculate the emission factor for an electricity system", as applicable. - 27.
-The relevant equipment and energy distribution system cover: - (a) In a project WEG facility, the WECM stream(s), waste energy recovery and useful energy generation equipment, and distribution system(s) for useful project energy; - (b) In a recipient facility, the equipment which receives useful energy supplied by the project, and distribution system(s) for useful project energy. - 28.
-Where multiple waste gas streams WECM are available in the project WEG facility, and can be used interchangeably for various applications as a part of energy sources in the facility, the guidance provided in appendix 3 Annex 3 shall be followed to establish the project boundary.
+- 31. The geographical extent project boundary shall include the relevant WECM stream(s), equipment and energy distribution system in the following facilities: - (a) The "WEG facility"; - (b) The "recipient facility(ies)", which may be the same as the "WEG facility". - 32.
+The spatial extent of the grid is as defined in the "Tool to calculate the emission factor for an electricity system", as applicable. - 33.
+The relevant equipment and energy distribution system cover: - (a) In a WEG facility, the WECM stream(s), waste energy recovery and useful energy generation equipment, and distribution system(s) for useful energy; - (b) In a recipient facility, the equipment which receives useful energy supplied by the project and distribution system(s) for useful energy. - 34.
+Where multiple WECM are available in the WEG facility, and can be used interchangeably for various applications as a part of energy sources in the facility, the guidance provided in appendix 3 shall be followed to establish the project boundary.
 Overview of emission sources included in or excluded from the project boundary is provided in Table 2.